google/safevalues/src/README.md

 #### Building a style sheet from a literal value with some banned characters

-Note: This type doesn't wrap a Trusted Type.
+Note: This type doesn't wrap a Trusted Types value.

 ```typescript
 import {safeStyleSheet, concatStyleSheets} from 'safevalues';